bayunsystems/BayunSDK/iOS/TestApps/BayunRC/README.md

    by executing the following command in a terminal window:
   'sudo gem install cocoapods'

-4. Make sure your current Xcode project is closed.
+4. Make sure current Xcode project is closed.
 Go to the path BayunSDK/iOS/TestApps/BayunRC i.e the RC Demo iOS app path and run the command
   'pod install'